-The following are high level charging requirements for northbound API for Exposure Function which are specified in TS 23.682 [243]:
+The following are high level charging requirements for northbound API for Exposure Function which are specified in TS 23.682 [243] and TS 23.501 [200]:

-For northbound API invocation/notification, the SCEF shall collect the following charging information:
+For northbound API invocation/notification, the SCEF or NEF shall collect the following charging information:

 - invocations/notifications count of the northbound APIs.

-- identification of the SCS/AS and the associated northbound API invocation/notification.
+- identification of the SCS/AS or AF and the associated northbound API invocation/notification.

 - timestamp of the northbound API invocation/notification.